tomhermann/spring-boot-jackson-time/README.md

 # Time is tricky.
 **Especially with serialization!**

-This mini project aims to be a sandbox with a custom Jackson configuration, to track down a problem I ran into in a production project.
+This mini Spring Boot project aims to be a sandbox with a custom Jackson configuration, to track down a problem I ran into in a production project.
+It has a couple of simple configuration classes, and a pretty fancy test.

 There is one endpoint: